Skip to main content

 • Medical procedures: People who have had gastric bypass surgery could require a multivitamin to maintain proper health.

 It’s worth mentioning that those with certain medical conditions — kidney disease, for example — may need to avoid supplementing with certain vitamins or minerals.
-Because of the potential for unknown risks or interactions, we always recommend speaking with your doctor first before starting a new supplement.
+Because of the potential for unknown risks or interactions, we always recommend speaking with your doctor before starting a new supplement.

 Who should look elsewhere for support?

-In some cases, you may need more assistance with a concern than what a typical multivitamin can offer.
+In some cases, you may need more assistance with a health concern than what a typical multivitamin can offer.
 Some examples include:

 • Menopause symptoms: If your menopause symptoms are particularly severe or bothersome, you may be better served by a prescription solution, such as hormone replacement therapy (HRT).
 We cover the details of our favorite telehealth services for menopause in the “Alternatives to women’s multivitamins” section later on.